clicon/clixon-docs/restconf.rst

 The restconf deamon provides a http/https RESTCONF interface to the Clixon backend.
 It comes in two variants, as shown in the figure above:

-  1. Native http, which combines a web and restconf server.
+  1. Native http, which combines a HTTP and Restconf server.
-  2. A reverse proxy (such as NGINX) and fastCGI where web and restconf function is separated
+  2. A reverse proxy (such as NGINX) and FastCGI where web and restconf function is separated

 The restconf daemon communicates with the backend using internal netconf over the ``CLIXON_SOCK``.
 If FCGI is used, there is also a FCGI socket specified by ``CLICON_RESTCONF_PATH``.